AnranS/leetcode/README.md

 # leetcode
-Python and Rust leetcode solution.
+Python and Rust leetcode solutions.
-Most of problems will be resolve by python.
+Most of problems will be resolved by python.